New Jersey

 Manage residential and commercial rental premises in New Jersey with these easy-to-use downloadable Rental Property Management Forms.

-Property managers in New Jersey who negotiate or finalize leases, collect rent, list rental units, or procure tenants must have a valid real estate broker's license.
-The only exceptions are for persons managing their own property.
-A broker's license is also required for managing community associations if the manager is engaged in renting, leasing, selling or advertising properties.
+Property managers in New Jersey who (i) negotiate or finalize leases, (ii) collect rent, (iii) list rental units, and/or (iv) screen and procure tenants must have a valid real estate broker's license.
+The only exceptions are for property owners who are managing their own property.

 The New Jersey Real Estate Commission is the governing body responsible for licensing real estate brokers.
-In order to obtain a license, you must have at least a high school diploma, complete the required pre-licensure course, and have worked as a real estate salesperson for a minimum of three years.
+In order to obtain a license, you must be at least 18 years of age, complete the required pre-licensure course, undergo a background check, and pass the State exam.
+Once you obtain your license, you must be employed by a licensed real estate broker to activate your license.

 New Jersey Rental Application Form